Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Your home is your sanctuary, and protecting it is a top priority.
 James Hardie siding offers an incredible layer of defense because it’s non-combustible.
 Unlike wood or vinyl siding, which can melt or burn when exposed to flames, fiber cement siding will not ignite.
 This exceptional fire resistance can help protect your home and family in the event of a fire.
 Many insurance companies even recognize this added safety feature, potentially offering lower premiums for homes with fire-resistant siding.
 It’s a feature you hope you’ll never need, but having that extra protection provides invaluable peace of mind for any homeowner.

-Stands Up to Pests and Moisture
+Resists Damage from Pests and Moisture

 Here in the Pacific Northwest, we know a thing or two about moisture.
 Unfortunately, traditional wood siding can absorb that moisture, leading to rot, swelling, and warping over time.
 It’s also a tempting target for pests like termites and woodpeckers.
 James Hardie siding is made from fiber cement, a material that pests find completely unappealing.
 It also doesn’t absorb water, so it won’t rot or lose its shape, even after years of exposure to our rainy seasons.
 This means your residential siding will continue to look great and protect your home’s structure without the constant worry of moisture damage or pest infestations.

-A Smart Investment with a Strong Warranty
+Protect Your Investment with a Strong Warranty

 New siding is a significant investment in your home, and you want to know it’s protected.
 James Hardie stands firmly behind its products, which is why Hardie® Plank lap siding comes with a 30-year, non-prorated warranty.
 “Non-prorated” means the coverage doesn’t decrease over time.
 Even better, the warranty is transferable to the next owner, which is a fantastic selling point that adds real value to your property.
 This robust warranty shows the company’s confidence in its product’s ability to withstand the elements and perform beautifully for decades.
 It’s not just siding; it’s a long-term investment in your home’s durability and worth.